 The Used Car Buying Guide

-Of course, we’d always recommend running a Green Flag One Check on any used car that you’re considering purchasing, but there are plenty of other things you can check in person too.
+Of course, we’d always recommend running a Green Flag One Check on any used car that you’re considering purchasing, but there are plenty of other things to check before buying a used car.

 In this guide we'll show you what those risks are and how you can avoid them.